hartsfield/GoogleSheetsAPI/README.md

 That link will walk you through enabling the sheets API through the Google Cloud console, and creating and downloading your `credentials.json` file.

-Once you have enabled the API and downloaded the `credentials.json` file, you can connect to the API in a Go program using the following code:
+Once you have enabled the API, downloaded the `credentials.json` file and placed it in the root directory of your program, you can connect to the API in a Go program using the following code:

 ```
+package main

+import "github.com/hartsfield/ohsheet"

 func main() {
         // Connect to the API
         sheet := &ohsheet.Access{